What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 - • Celebrate

-Even without understanding the lyrics, you can feel the vibration.
+Even without understanding the words, one can feel the vibration.

-Craft stalls are a living extension of culture.
-They often feature:
+The craft booths are a living extension of the culture.
+You often find:

 - • Dreamcatchers